hadious/VUDNet/README.md

 This project implements VUDNet, a novel deep neural network designed for the end-to-end 3D reconstruction of specular free-form surfaces using single-shot deflectometry.
 VUDNet innovatively combines discriminative and generative components—specifically a Variational Autoencoder (VAE) and a modified U-Net—to accurately interpret orthogonal fringe patterns and generate high-fidelity 3D surface reconstructions.
 The network excels in both depth estimation and detail refinement, achieving superior performance in challenging environments.

+## Pre-print Paper

+For more detailed information on the methodology and results, you can refer to the [pre-print paper](https://www.preprints.org/manuscript/202409.1851/v1).

 ## License